getsentry/sentry-docs/src/collections/_documentation/platforms/python/rq.md

 The integration will automatically report errors from all RQ jobs.

 Generally, make sure that the **call to `init` is loaded on worker startup**, and not only in the module where your jobs are defined.
-Otherwise the initialization happens too late and events might end up not being reported.
+Otherwise, the initialization happens too late and events might end up not being reported.

 The `--sentry-dsn=""` is necessary if you use the `SENTRY_DSN` environment variable to configure the new SDK.
 RQ will otherwise attempt to install its own Sentry integration (using Raven) next to the one of `sentry-sdk`, which will cause issues such as doubly reported events.
 See [the relevant RQ issue](https://github.com/rq/rq/issues/1003).